novex-ai/parallel-parrot/README.md

   with each object containing values for each of the output_key_names.
 - Calling the LLM API with the prompt for each row
 - Parsing the returned JSON data into a list of dictionaries
-- Mapping each returned dictionary to a row in the output dataframe or list of dictionaries
+- Mapping each returned dictionary to a row in the output dataframe or list of dictionaries.
+This will result in "exploded" output, where the output will contain more than one row for a given input.

 Example of `pp.parallel_data_generation()`:
 ```python